-The pension deficit allocated to the college increased from £9.9M to £12.1M.
+The pension deficit allocated to the college increased from £12.1M to £13.1M.

-Following transfers from reserves and actuarial pension adjustments, the Group generated a comprehensive income and expenditure deficit of £7.6M (2019: £4.1M deficit) (College: £7.4M (2019: £4.1M deficit)).
+Following transfers from reserves and actuarial pension adjustments, the Group generated a comprehensive income and expenditure deficit of £1.4M (2020: £7.6M deficit) (College: £1.4M (2020: £7.5M deficit)).

-Improving the College's financial health continues to be a key priority and the renegotiation of banking facilities and loan covenants in June 2017 was a key milestone in achieving that aim, with further amendments to covenants successfully negotiated in July 2018, 2019 and 2020.
-The College developed a recovery plan in response to the Financial Notice of Concern issued in January 2017, and this is incorporated into the overall strategic plan to ensure that all areas of the College continue to develop for the benefit of its learners.
+Improving the College's financial health continues to be a key priority.
+The College developed a recovery plan in response to the Financial Notice of Concern which was updated in January 2021, and this is incorporated into the overall strategic plan to ensure that all areas of the College continue to develop for the benefit of its learners.
+In July 2021, the £3.5M Revolving Credit Facility was settled by the issue of a new £3.5M loan repayable over 5 years.
+This gives greater certainty over the College's schedule of capital repayments, and reduces the amounts due within one year in the Balance Sheet.